AdobeDocs/target-learn.en/help/activities/use-metrics-in-activities.md

 ---
-title: Use Metrics in Adobe Target Activities
+title: How to Use Metrics in Activities
-description: null
-audience: marketer
-difficulty: 2
-author: Daniel Wright
+description: How do you measure whether an Adobe Target activity is successful?
+In this video, learn the different types of goal metrics and how to use them to measure the performance of your activity.
+role: Business Practitioner
+level: Intermediate
+topic: Personalization
+feature: Activities
-doc-type: use
+doc-type: feature video
-activity-type: feature-video
+thumbnail:
+kt:
 ---

-# Use Metrics Activities
+# Use Metrics in Activities

+## Description

+In this video, you learn how to:

+* Describe what a "Goal" metric is
+* Describe the differences between Conversion, Revenue, and Engagement metrics
+* Build Conversion, Revenue, and Engagement metrics
+* Build a click-tracking metric

+## Intended Audience

+* Business Practitioner

 >[!VIDEO](https://video.tv.adobe.com/v/17380/?quality=12)